Shared appreciation mortgage: Competitors' reaction

 In March 1998, after Bank of Scotland had withdrawn their product, Barclays Bank launched their shared appreciation mortgage.
 Like Bank of Scotland's zero-interest mortgage, the maximum loan to property value ratio (LTV) was 25%, no interest was charged, and the lender's share of the appreciation was three times the LTV.
 Barclays sold 3,253 SAMs between May and July 1998.
-Barclays Capital securitized the mortgages in 1999 through Millshaw SAMS No 1 Ltd, a £97.84m triple-A rated zero coupon bond, which was a 55-year deal.
+Barclays Capital securitized the mortgages in 1999 through Millshaw SAMS No 1 Ltd, a £98m triple-A rated zero coupon bond, which was a 55-year deal.
 The take-up by investors was slow, but institutions bought the bonds for their high returns.

-On 11 July 1998 the Financial Times reported that shared appreciation mortgages were temporarily off the market after demand from borrowers had exceeded the supply of money from the bonds market. £750m worth of bonds had been sold by Bank of Scotland and Barclays Bank.
+On 11 July 1998 the Financial Times reported that shared appreciation mortgages were temporarily off the market after demand from borrowers had exceeded the supply of money from the bonds market. £750m worth of bonds had been sold by Bank of Scotland and £98m by Barclays Bank.
 Shared appreciation mortgages did not subsequently return to the market.

 When house prices increased and the appreciation became much greater than the initial value of the properties, the borrowers owed the investors the majority of the value of their properties and were left with only a small proportion of the value for themselves.